MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -ResetPasswordOnNextLogon
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ResetPasswordOnNextLogon parameter specifies whether the password in the Password parameter must be reset the next time the user logs on.
-If set to $true, the ResetPasswordOnNextLogon parameter specifies that the password in the Password parameter must be reset the next time the user logs on.

-!!!
-Exchange Server 2016

 The ResetPasswordOnNextLogon parameter specifies whether the user must change their password the next time they log on.
 Valid values are:

 - $true: The user is required to change their password the next time they log on.

 - $false: The user isn't required to change their password the next time they log on.
 This is the default value.

 ```yaml
 Type: $true | $false